Computers are running on chips at a North Yorkshire holiday park where its family owners have gone entirely off-grid for their electricity supply.

 Moor Lodge is self-sustaining not only with electricity, but also with heat demand because the boiler has the additional function of supplying heat for hot water and central heating.

 The system has required an investment by the park of £400,000 – but James says that, over time, the cost is likely to be offset with renewable heat incentive payments from the government.

-Meanwhile, the park is getting ready to develop a number of new luxury holiday lodges for sale with eco-friendly features to minimise their energy usage.
+Meanwhile, the park is getting ready to minimise their energy usage.